-Kite Boarding in Victoria and Southern Vancouver Island
+Kite Boarding in Victoria and on Southern Vancouver Island

 Kite boarding – sometimes called kite surfing – is a surface watersport that harnesses the power of the wind to propel the surfer across the water on a small board.
 Victoria and the Southern Vancouver Island region is a kite boarder’s paradise.
 A meteorologist could explain WHY it can get pretty windy around here, but watersport enthusiasts who rely on wind don’t care and are just happy that it does.

-Kitesurfing at Nitinaht Lake is not recommended for beginners without lessons due to strong winds and narrow, rocky driftwood-covered beach.
-Consider using one of the local skilled instructors listed below for a safe and enjoyable experience.
+Kitesurfing at Nitinat Lake is not recommended for beginners without lessons due to strong winds and narrow, rocky driftwood-covered beach.
+Get lessons at Nitinat with one of the skilled instructors listed below or save yourself the drive and enjoy kite boarding lessons at Clover Point in Victoria with DKP.
+Read more here

 Elevation Kiteboarding